 So, how can you watch the athletes?
 Read on for more details about how to live stream the Winter Olympics.

-1. First off, when will the Olympics begin?
+1. First off, when will the Winter Olympics begin?

-Aside from the live broadcast on NBC, fans can see Olympics coverage on NBCOlympics.com and through the NBC Sports app.
-Even better, fans can also watch the games through their streaming service, Peacock, according to NBC Sports.
+Aside from the live broadcast on NBC, fans can get Olympics coverage on NBCOlympics.com and through the NBC Sports app, which will live stream 2,100+ hours from Beijing.
+Even better, fans can also watch through NBC’s streaming service, Peacock.

-Even if you don't have Peacock, there are plenty of other streaming services that offer coverage of the Summer Games—although the amount of coverage will vary.
+You may not get to stream all 2,800+ hours of coverage, but there are plenty of other streaming services that offer some access to the Winter Olympics.
 See below for the full list of options.

-- Roku: For the first time ever, Roku is partnering with NBCUniversal to create an immersive Olympic experience to streamers on the platform.
-Users will get to access in-depth coverage of the Summer Olympic Games via the NBC Sports or Peacock channels on all Roku devices.
+- Roku: If you recall, Roku partnered with NBCUniversal to create an immersive Olympic experience for streamers on the platform.
+Users can access in-depth coverage of the Winter Olympic Games via the NBC Sports or Peacock channels on all Roku devices.
 (FYI, a valid subscription is required for NBC Sports.)

-- YouTube TV: If you’ve signed up for the TV package, YouTube will be offering some coverage of the sporting events through their Olympic Channel.
+- YouTube TV: If you’ve signed up for the TV package, YouTube will offer some coverage of the sporting events through their Olympic Channel.

 - Sling TV: If you have the Sling Blue package with Sports Extra, you’ll have access to the Olympic Channel, which includes live events and year-round coverage of sports from around the globe.
 Still, the service has limited coverage rights to stream the Olympics, so you may not get to see everything that’s going down.

-- FuboTV: This sports streaming service also has limited coverage rights from NBC, but it includes the Olympic Channel as part of their package.
+- FuboTV: This sports streaming service also has limited coverage rights with NBC, but it includes the Olympic Channel as part of their package.